grettke/help/help.md

     -   Some require a lone Pinky with is worse.
     -   Most operating systems bind actions to them OOTB anyway.
     -   EMACS comes with key-bindings OOTB.
--   Don&rsquo;t try to set up a Hyper-key.
+-   Don't try to set up a Hyper-key.
     -   I tried it.
 It is great to open another namespace.
 But it ruins cross-platform portability.
-    -   However I&rsquo;m leaving it available for anything possible.
+    -   However I'm leaving it available for anything possible.
 -   Use shift as a name-space expansion vehicle.
     -   Shift doubles every name-space in which you use it.
     -   Use cautiously, not every name-space vehicle supports it.